What is prostatic hyperplasia?

-What mushrooms have useful properties in prostatic hyperplasia?
+Which mushrooms have useful properties for prostatic hyperplasia?

-Mushrooms selected to support this condiiton help to decrease the growth of the prostate and help to regulate the immune system.
+Mushrooms selected to support this condition help to decrease the growth of the prostate and help to regulate the immune system.

 Reishi-containing formulations can support benign prostatic hyperplasia byrducing 5α-reductase, an enzyme responsible for hormonal changes.

 After analyzing up to nineteen species of mushrooms, Reishi was by far the most powerful in reducing the capacity of the 5α-reductase.This enzyme, then unregulated is responsible for causing the enlargement of the prostate.